School Committee - October 11, 2023

 Is there any discussion around that policy?

-All right, if there's no discussion, I would entertain a motion to approve.
+All right.
+If there's no discussion, I would entertain a motion to approve.

 So moved.